MetaMorphic-Digital/syrinscape-control/CONTRIBUTING.md

 ### Style

 Please attempt to follow code style present throughout the project.
 An ESLint profile is included to help with maintaining a consistent code style.
-All warnings presented by the linter should be resolved before an PR is submitted.
+All warnings presented by the linter should be resolved before a PR is submitted.

 - `npm run lint` - Run the linter and display any issues found.
 - `npm run lint:fix` - Automatically fix any code style issues that can be fixed.

 ### Linked Issues

-Before (or alongside) submitting an PR, we ask that you open a feature request issue.
+Before (or alongside) submitting a PR, we ask that you open a feature request issue.
 This will let us discuss the approach and prioritization of the proposed change.

 If you want to work on an existing issue, leave a comment saying you're going to work on the issue so that other contributors know not to duplicate work.
 Similarly, if you see an issue is assigned to someone, that member of the team has made it known they are working on it.

-When you open an PR it is recommended to [link it to an open issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue).
+When you open a PR it is recommended to [link it to an open issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue).
 Include which issue it resolves by putting something like this in your description:

 ```text
 Closes #32